Top Code Editors in 2024

 - Context-aware auto-complete.
 The autocomplete engine has been modified to deliver smart completions based on a project's current code.

 Dubbed as “a hackable text editor for the 21st Century”, Atom is a text editor that is both highly flexible and simple to use, allowing more individuals to create software.
 Formally introduced in 2014, Atom was retired or “sunset” as the company called it.
 The decision to phase out Atom was made to focus on bringing quick and reliable software development to the cloud through Microsoft Visual Studio Code and GitHub Codespaces.
 As a result, Atom was retired on December 15, 2022, and all projects under its umbrella were archived.

 Currently, the product is free and supports the Windows, Mac, and Linux platforms.
 Some of the key benefits of Atom include:

-- Plugins are supported through an integrated package manager.
+- Plugins support through an integrated package manager

 - Smart autocompletion